 Carol Montgomery President

 Carol graduated from Lassen Community College with Associate Degrees in Business Administration and Accounting.
-She recently retired from Lassen Community College with 27 years of service where she worked as an accountant and in her last eight years was the coordinator for two federal and state categorical programs with combined annual budgets of $500,000.
+She recently retired from Lassen Community College with 27 years of service where she worked as an accountant, and in her last eight years she was the coordinator for two federal and state categorical programs with combined annual budgets of $500,000.

 Giving back through volunteering and community service is a way of life for Carol and her family.
-Carol served for six plus years on the Northern California Bureau of Land Management Resource Advisory Council, for 18 years on the Lassen County Fair Advisory Committee and for 16 years on the Northeastern Rural Health Clinic Board of Directors.
+Carol served for six plus years on the Northern California Bureau of Land Management Resource Advisory Council, for 18 years on the Lassen County Fair Advisory Committee, and for 16 years on the Northeastern Rural Health Clinic Board of Directors.

-Carol has also served on several advisory committees including the School Site Council, ROP Advisory Committee and Vocational Olympics.
-As her children grew up Carol was a parent volunteer for their sports activities and a 4-H Advisor for projects and 4-H camp.
+Carol has also served on several advisory committees including the School Site Council, ROP Advisory Committee, and Vocational Olympics.
+As her children grew up, Carol was a parent volunteer for their sports activities and a 4-H Advisor for projects and 4-H camp.

 In 2006 Carol became aware of the increasing need for stewardship in the Black Rock Desert and began volunteering with non-profit groups serving the Black Rock Desert.
 Spring 2022 brought Carol the opportunity to join the board of directors of a newly forming non-profit called Stewards of the Black Rock Desert and she jumped at the opportunity.